 The Committee also advised that boosters should also be offered healthy 16-17 year olds and 12-15s considered ‘at risk’.

 JCVI statement on COVID-19 vaccination of children and young people: 22 December 2021 - GOV.UK (www.gov.uk)

 You will be offered the booster when it is your turn according to age and clinical risk in line with JCVI’s advice.

 Third vaccine dose for immunosuppressed people

-Adults and children aged 12 and over with a severely weakened immune system will now be offered a third COVID-19 vaccine dose.
+Adults and children aged 12 and over with a severely weakened immune system are recommended a third COVID-19 vaccine primary dose.
 The NHS will contact you directly to arrange an appointment at a time that is suitable in your treatment.

 If you’ve had the coronavirus vaccine but have symptoms or have been told to self-isolate you must still self-isolate.